 9. Staggered lunch times

-As we move closer to opening this summer, we will work closely with our outstanding school partners to ensure that the facilities and programmes meet all the requirements of the Department for Education and Public Health England.
-Some of our plans will no doubt change as this guidance evolves, ensuring that we are doing all we can to keep everyone safe whilst offering an outstanding service to all parents and children.
+As we move closer to opening this summer, we have worked closely with our outstanding school partners to ensure that the facilities and programmes meet all the requirements of the Department for Education and Public Health England.
+Whilst our plans have been adapted and sadly some activities are not available this summer, we are doing all we can to keep everyone safe whilst offering an outstanding service to all parents and outstanding experience for the children.